scharlau/django_cruises/README.md

 2. Add page showing each cruise, it's ship and cabins.
 3. Add more details to the cruises with start/end dates.
 4. Add more complex cruises that reuse ships.

+### Add tests
+Lastly, add some tests for the models and views.
+Create a cruises/fixtures folder, and then add a cruises.json file.
+You can now dump your database data into this file with the command:

+        python3 manage.py dumpdata cruises --indent=4 > cruises/fixtures/cruises.json

+Now you can load this automatically at the start of your tests by adding this code to cruises/tests.py

+        from django.test import Client, TestCase
+        from .models import Ship, Cabin, Cruise

+        # Create your tests here.
+        class CruiseTests(TestCase):
+            fixtures = ['cruises']

+            def test_index(self):
+                client = Client()
+                response = client.get('')
+                #print(response.content)
+                self.assertEqual(response.status_code, 200)
+                self.assertContains(response, "Cruise")
+                self.assertContains(response, "Bailey LLC")

+The fixtures line loads the fixture file.
+Notice we don't have to tell it where to find it, or that it has a json extension.
+The tests here will probably fail for you as you're unlikelyt to have 'Bailey LLC' as a cruise name.
+Change it to one you do have.

+Now add some tests for the models and any other views that you've added.